 Deepwater drilling risers experience peak currents that reside in the super-critical Reynolds number range (Re ≥ 1 million).
 At this level, the flow has so much inertia that it separates more easily causing higher drag and VIV (note that Reynolds number is essentially the ratio of inertial forces divided by diffusion forces).
 The only viable solution is a fairing that streamlines the flow so that the boundary layer stays attached to the fairing for a longer period of time and delays large vortex-shedding until the flow has passed the fairing tail.

-Buoyancy modules with longitudinal protrusions, such as those with a Saguaro cactus-type profile, will produce results similar to those of inverted helical strakes at lower Reynolds numbers in that they can convert laminar boundary layers to turbulent boundary layers and thereby lower drag and slightly reduce VIV.
-This is consistent with the results shown by those advertising this device.
-However, at high Reynolds numbers the marketing literature only shows results from tests where the test pipe was not allowed to vibrate (i.e., fixed).
-When the stationary riser drag coefficients and vibration displacements are combined using a common empirical formula, the drag coefficients should increase to a value near 0.8.
-When queried at a technical conference about the measured drag of a freely vibrating pipe, the presenter admitted a measured Cd of 0.8.
-While this represents a modest reduction in drag relative to standard buoyancy, this is still lower than what would be expected in the field, primarily because the test consisted only of a short spring-mounted cylinder.
-On a long slender cylinder such as a drilling riser in the ocean, the vortices can correlate over much longer lengths (again, enhanced by the longitudinal protrusions), thereby generating a significant increase in vibration and drag.
+Buoyancy modules with axial ridges can produce results similar to those of inverted helical strakes at lower Reynolds numbers in that they can convert laminar boundary layers to turbulent boundary layers and thereby lower drag and slightly reduce VIV.
+However, at high Reynolds numbers which are important for actual risers, pipelines, and tendons, the turbulent boundary layers are much more resilient.
+More recent testing has shown drag coefficients for this concept of over 0.8 on a spring mounted rigid cylinder (larger drag coefficients would thus be expected on a long flexible riser).4 While this represents a modest reduction in drag relative to standard buoyancy, this is still lower than what will most likely be experienced in the field, primarily because the test consisted only of a short spring-mounted cylinder where half of the ridges were rotated relative to the other half of the ridges to attempt to reduce the correlation length of the vortex shedding.
+On a long slender cylinder such as a drilling riser in the ocean, the vortices can correlate over much longer lengths (and can even be enhanced by the axial ridges), thereby generating a significant increase in vibration and drag.
+Thus, in the field there are other sets of ridges along the riser that promote correlation length whereas these were absent in the experiment.
 The result is that the vibrations and drag coefficients for an actual riser with this type of buoyancy could be quite large.
 It is possible that this type of device could actually enhance drag and VIV rather than suppress them.

 This graph illustrates why fairings are still the best solution for reducing both drag and VIV for drilling risers.
 Helical strakes (or grooves), when effective, can reduce VIV but do so at the expense of high drag.
-Longitudinally- or helically-grooved solutions can be effective for low Reynolds number tubulars (umbilicals, cables, etc.) but do not possess any physical mechanism to suppress VIV or reduce drag once the boundary layers become fully turbulent.
+Axial ridges or helical-groove solutions can be effective for low Reynolds number tubulars (umbilicals, cables, etc.) but do not possess any physical mechanism to suppress VIV or reduce drag once the boundary layers become fully turbulent.

 In contrast to alternate buoyancy methods, fairings act to streamline the flow so that, even at supercritical Reynolds numbers, an effective fairing can provide both low VIV and low drag.
 The turbulent boundary layers stay attached to the fairing surface and only a very small wake is formed immediately downstream of the fairing.
 (The wake will grow further downstream due to the sheets of vorticity being shed off of the fairing but this is inconsequential to the drag and VIV on the fairing and riser.)
-This results in a reliable solution for controlling drilling riser VIV and drag.
+This results in a reliable solution for controlling drilling riser VIV and drag with drag coefficients of around 0.5.5,6

-VIV Solutions’ fairing products are well tested and field proven for two decades.
-The latest generation of tail fairings for drilling risers are fast to install and reliably produce both low drag and VIV.
-VIV Solutions has numerous fairing devices that can be adapted or customized for a variety of drilling situations.
+VIV Solutions’ fairing products are well tested and field proven for over two decades.
+The latest generation of tail fairings for drilling risers are very fast to install and reliably reduce both drag and VIV.
+VIV Solutions also has numerous fairing devices that can be adapted or customized for a variety of drilling situations.